LeQuangHai204/OOP-Custom-Program/README.md

 ## User Interaction

-A typical game look like this (two column display):
+A typical game look like this:

 ```
 Welcome to Swin Adventure!